Title: Family and Medical Leave

 Adopted: May 2007

 Nicolet College complies with the state of Wisconsin and the federal Family and Medical Leave laws.
-All employees must consult with the Director of Human Resources or designee before going on Family and Medical Leave, or as soon as possible if due to an emergency or unforeseeable circumstance.
+All employees must consult with Employee Relations before going on Family and Medical Leave, or as soon as possible if due to an emergency or unforeseeable circumstance.
 Taking leave under this policy will not be used against an employee in any employment decisions including the determination of raises or discipline.

 There may be times when an employee uses leave provided by the College which will qualify as Family and Medical Leave even though the employee has not specifically applied for Family and Medical Leave.
 The College has the right to designate such absences as Family and Medical Leave if the contractual leave used is no more restrictive than that provided by law.
-If an employee’s absence is designated as Family and Medical Leave, they will be contacted by the Director of Human Resources or designee.
+If an employee’s absence is designated as Family and Medical Leave, they will be contacted by Employee Relations.

-Federal: An employee is eligible for federal Family and Medical Leave if he/she has worked for Nicolet College for at least 12 months and at least 1,250 hours within the previous 12-month period.
+Federal: Employees are eligible for federal Family and Medical Leave if they have worked for Nicolet College for at least 12 months and at least 1,250 hours within the previous 12-month period.
 The federal Family and Medical Leave Act (FMLA) provides for up to 12 weeks of unpaid, job-protected leave during any 12-month period to eligible employees for the employee’s own serious health condition; the serious health condition of an employee’s spouse, dependent child, or parent; the birth, adoption, or foster placement of a child with the employee; or for a qualifying exigency, as described below.
 The employee will be required to use available sick leave during federal FMLA before any time can be taken unpaid.
 However, the employee may also choose to substitute available vacation or personal leave for sick or unpaid leave.

 Eligible employees whose spouse, son, daughter, or parent is on covered active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
 Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.